ctrager/budoco/README.md

 ## Corey's Roadmap/TODO:

-* More query examples in queries.sql
-with $ME and $ORG
+* revisit inactive user
+* revisit report only user

 * Finish admin pages

+* track last post user/date and status change user/date as fields on issue

+* More query examples in queries.sql with $ME/us_id and $ORG/us_organization replacements

+* Explore jquery menu widget

 * Send emails from the Issue page, that become part of the Issue posts.

 * *RECEIVE* emails into the app that get posted to the relevant Issue.

-* Deleting stuff.
-Logically deleting stuff.
-Setting to inactive.
-Need to redo issue dropdowns

 ### BugTracker.NET features that I'll probably never work on, because they are not fun.